franks42/clj.security.message-digest/README.md

 The interfaces are functional as the message-digest object, which holds the accumulated digest state, is immutable.
-The "message-digest" factory function creates a new message-digest object, and is passed the digest-algorithm to use for the hashing as well as the utf-encoding to use for strings.
+The "message-digest" factory function creates a new message-digest object, and is passed the digest-algorithm to use for the hashing as well as the charset/utf-encoding to use for strings.
 The "update" function returns a new updated message-digest object, while the "digest" function generates the accumulated digest without changing the passed message-digest object.
 The functional interfaces allow for a more clojuresque and worry-free coding experience.